vumaasha/Atlas/dataset/README.md

 ## About the Taxonomy

-While building our dataset, we developed our own taxonomy that standardizes the taxonomy of the images scraped from different e-commerce websites.
-The category path is crucial in predicting the taxonomy of a given image.
+While we were scraping images from different e-commerce websites, we noticed that each website had its own taxonomy with varying levels of category path depth.
+So, to standardize the taxonomy of our image dataset, we built our own taxonomy structure.
+The category paths are crucial in predicting the taxonomy of a given image.
 As you can see in the image below, the taxonomy tree of our **Atlas** dataset along with the count of clean images under each category is shown below.
 The taxonomy tree we have derived goes upto a maximum depth of 3 levels.
 ![alt text](https://github.com/vumaasha/Atlas/blob/master/img/atlas_taxonomy_tree.jpg "Taxonomy")

-## Source code for Data Generation
+## Source code for Dataset Generation

 `create_dataset.py` has 2 functions:

 * `create_atlas_dataset` downloads the cleaned clothing images into the dataset folder.

 In the data_collection folder, there are 13 crawlers that were written to crawl images and data associated with it from specific e-commerce clothing websites.
-For ease of use, we have compiled the urls of the clean images we crawled into `coresdataset19.json` file.
+When building the dataset, after downloading the images we had to [clean](https://github.com/vumaasha/Atlas/tree/master/models/zoomed_vs_normal) the dataset.
+Instead, we have compiled the URLs of the cleaned images we crawled into the `coresdataset19.json` file.

 Structure of the `coresdataset19.json` file: